 It’s a curious feeling.
 Are there other discriminating moments?
 Yep, like surveys.
 Online surveys specifically.
 Have you ever noticed that surveys rarely request an opinion from anyone past 65 years old?
 I get all excited about a free gift, but there’s no category for me.
 It’s as if the remainder of our 65+ population has already died and in the grave!
 (When that weirdness happens, I envision myself at my dying wake.
 Sick, I know.)
 Still….

 Aside from the drama, I’m a little confused.
 I thought that Boomers were a worthwhile economic demographic.
 Seems not, unless its for elderly products…and I don’t even want to go into that.

 I’ve been like a giddy little girl all week.
-My new work environment continues to be exemplary at inclusion.
+My new work environment continues to be exemplary for inclusion of ages and abilities.
 Blessings are mine, and my unfounded anxieties of being older in a younger workforce are unfounded and unnecessary.

 How do I know this?
 These cohorts are eager to hear new ideas from each other.
 “Wow, I’ve never thought of it that way.
 You are thinking out of the box.”
 One does not feel hesitant to brainstorm or to speak up with confidence.
 And, as with all strong leadership, there is a listening ear considering all options.
 Some ideas fly, some don’t, and that’s OK.
 Being heard is the key.

 Most importantly, and thank goodness, they do not hang up, shut down, or dismiss… just because I graduated in 1966.